Dispatch Review: When Saving the City Means Managing Misfit Heroes

 A Superhero Story About Everything but Hero Work

 The premise?
-A blend of superhero satire, workplace comedy, and branching narrative design that feels straight out of a Telltale game—but with a clever twist.
-You’re not saving the world directly; you’re managing the people who do.
+A superhero spoof, workplace comedy and branching narrative design that reads like it fell out of Telltale game — but with a clever twist.
+You’re not saving the world itself; you’re in charge of those who are.

 Dispatch (Credit: AdHoc Studio )